Categorical primitive forms of Calabi-Yau $A_\infty$-categories with semi-simple cohomology

 \subsection{Fukaya category of projective spaces}

-Here we will illustrate the results of the previous sections in the case of ${\sf Fuk}(\mathbb{CP}^n)$ the Fukaya category of $\mathbb{CP}^n$.
+Here we will illustrate the results of the previous sections in the case of ${\sf Fuk}(\mathbb{CP}^n)$, the Fukaya category of $\mathbb{CP}^n$.
 We start with a description of $\mathcal{C}$, a full $A_\infty$-subcategory of ${\sf Fuk}(\mathbb{CP}^n)$, whose objects are the Clifford torus equipped with different bounding cochains.
-The description of the cohomology of this category is essentially due to Cho \cite{Cho}.
-Here we follow the presentation in Fukaya--Oh--Ohta--Ono \cite{FOOO}.
-Strictly speaking, the category below is just a subcategory of ${\sf Fuk}(\mathbb{CP}^n)$.
-But upcoming work by Abouzaid--Fukaya--Oh--Ohta--Ono~\cite{AFOOO} will extend Abouzaid's generation criterion \cite{Abo} to the compact case and show that $\mathcal{C}$ generates the full Fukaya category meaning ${\sf tw}^\pi\mathcal{C}$ is quasi-equivalent to ${\sf tw}^\pi{\sf Fuk}(\mathbb{CP}^n)$, where ${\sf tw}^\pi$ denotes the split-closed triangulated envelope of the category.
+The description of the cohomology of this category is essentially due to Cho \cite{Cho04, Cho}, here we follow the presentation in Fukaya--Oh--Ohta--Ono \cite{FOOO}.
+Upcoming work by Abouzaid--Fukaya--Oh--Ohta--Ono~\cite{AFOOO} will prove an analogue of Abouzaid's generation criterion \cite{Abo} for compact symplectic manifolds and show that $\mathcal{C}$ split-generates the full Fukaya category.
+This means ${\sf tw}^\pi\mathcal{C}$ is quasi-equivalent to ${\sf tw}^\pi{\sf Fuk}(\mathbb{CP}^n)$, where ${\sf tw}^\pi$ denotes the split-closed triangulated envelope of the category.
 Therefore assuming this result, $\mathcal{C}$ gives a model for ${\sf Fuk}(\mathbb{CP}^n)$.
 If one restricts to monotone symplectic manifolds (and Lagrangians), this generation result was already established in \cite{RS} for most such manifolds, including $\mathbb{CP}^n$.

 Fukaya categories of compact symplectic manifolds (outside the monotone setting) are defined over some kind of Novikok field (or ring).
 Here we will work with the following field (which is the one used in \cite{FOOO})

 This is an algebraically closed field of characteristic zero, therefore all our results from previous sections apply here.